NCBI-Hackathons/Viral-VDAP/README.md

 * -k: comma-separated list of k-mer sizes to be used (all values must be odd, less than 128 and listed in ascending order).
 * --iontorrent: flag for assembling IonTorrent data.

+### Refine Assembly with Medusa

+We selected Medusa to refine our draft genome assembly with our reference genome, GK18.
+Medusa can use multiple reference genomes to determine the correct order and orientation of the contigs in a graph-based approach.

+`
+java -jar ./medusa.ar -f ref/gk18.fa -i -v
+`
+Parameters:
+* -i: indicates the name of the target genome file and is required.
+* -o: indicates the name of the output FASTA file.
+* -v: print on console how MUMmer, a package used by Medusa, is running.
+* -f: indicates the path to the comparison drafts folder ~ reference genome in FASTA format

 # Software
 **Trimmomatic v.0.39**